 ✅ New Zealand Based Provider

-The Generate KiwiSaver Scheme manages seven funds and has Total Assets Under Management (AUM) of over $1.7 billion and 83, 213 members, as per the annual fund report of March 2020.
+The Generate KiwiSaver Scheme manages three funds and has total Assets Under Management (AUM) of over $2.6 billion as per the Generate KiwiSaver Scheme Annual Report (31 March 2021)

 The investment team, structure and their alignment with clients